pypa/hatch/docs/config/build.md

 ### Artifacts

 If you want to include files that are [ignored by your VCS](#vcs), such as those that might be created by [build hooks](#build-hooks), you can use the `artifacts` option.
 This option is semantically equivalent to `include`.
+Note that artifacts are not affected by the `exclude` option.
+Artifacts can be excluded by using more explicit paths or using the `!` negate operator.
+When using the `!` operator, the negated pattern must come after the more generic pattern.

 === ":octicons-file-code-16: pyproject.toml"